MulleFoundation/foundation-developer/README.md

 ### Script

-mulle-sde provides an [installer-all](https://raw.githubusercontent.com/mulle-sde/mulle-sde/release/installer-all) script to install the required commands and mulle-sde-developer itself into `/usr` or some other place.
+mulle-sde provides an [installer-all](https://raw.githubusercontent.com/mulle-sde/mulle-sde/release/installer-all) script to install the required commands and foundation-developer into `/usr` or some other place.

 You need to install [mulle-clang](//github.com/Codeon-GmbH/mulle-clang) yourself.